mgarczyk/channel-sounder-5g/README.md

 ## Description

-A measurement system based on channel sounding technique, which will enable accurate and comprehensive measurements of propagation characteristics under conditions conditions associated with IIoT and 5G technologies.
+A measurement system based on channel sounding technique, which will enable accurate and comprehensive measurements of propagation characteristics under conditions associated with IIoT and 5G technologies.

 Channel sounding - a technique for evaluating radio environment for wireless communications, especially multi-antenna systems